Sudden Infant Death Syndrome (SIDS)

 - Get prenatal care.
 Early and regular prenatal care can help reduce the risk for SIDS.
 You should also follow a healthy diet and not smoke or use drug or alcohol while you are pregnant.
 These things may reduce the chance of having a premature or low-birth-weight baby.
 Premature or low-birth-weight babies are at higher risk for SIDS.

 - Put your baby on his or her back for sleep and naps.
-Babies should be put on their back to sleep.
-Don't lay your baby down on his or her side or belly.
-The back sleep position is best from birth until babies can roll over by themselves.
+Place your baby on his or her back for all sleeping until he or she is 1-year-old.
+Don't lay your baby down on his or her side or belly for sleep or naps.

 - Put your baby in other positions while he or she is awake.
 Putting your baby in other positions helps your baby grow stronger.
 It also helps prevent your baby from having a misshaped head.
-When your baby is awake, hold your baby or put your baby on his or her tummy.
+When your baby is awake, hold your baby or allow your baby time on his or her tummy as long as there is supervision.
 Try not to let your baby sit in a seat or swing for long periods of time.

-- Avoid bed-sharing.
+- Avoid bed sharing.
 Don't put your baby to sleep in a bed with other children or on a sofa with another person.
-You can bring your baby to bed for feedings and comforting.
+Don't share your bed with your baby.
+You can bring your baby to your bed for feedings and comforting.
 But return your baby to his or her crib for sleep.
-Bed-sharing is not recommended for twins or other multiples.
+Bed sharing is not recommended for twins or other multiples.

 - Don't allow smoking around your baby.
 The risk of SIDS is higher for babies whose mothers smoked during pregnancy.
 Do not smoke when you are pregnant and do not let anyone smoke around your baby.
 Babies and young children exposed to smoke have more colds and other diseases, as well as a higher risk for SIDS.